 Here at Stirling, we know that no two students are alike – and what’s important to you might be different from what others are looking for in a uni.
 But no matter what you’re into or what type of university you’re hunting for, there are five universal pieces of advice we think you should consider when choosing from your university offers.

 Before you commit yourself to any of your offers, you’ve got to fully understand the conditions of those offers.
 If you’ve secured an unconditional offer, that means you’ve already satisfied the entry requirements for your course and you’re ready to go.

 But most students tend to receive a conditional offer.
 This is totally fine, and it’s normally tied to your academic results or other non-academic qualifications.
 You don’t want to stretch yourself or place too many eggs in one basket, and so you should think very hard before accepting an offer with conditions that you’re not confident you can actually achieve.

 But that doesn’t mean you should sell yourself short, either!
 When in doubt, get in touch with somebody from the relevant Admissions Team so they can talk you through the conditions of your offer and explain your options.

 Have you got offers from universities you’ve never even visited?
-It normally helps you figure out which uni is right for you by exploring the campus first-hand.
-But with travel restricted, you might not get an opportunity to visit campus before you hit your decision deadline.
+It helps you figure out which uni is right for you by exploring the campus first-hand.

 We offer the opportunity for prospective students, applicants and their families to visit the campus on our Student Ambassador-led tours, giving you a sense of what it will be like to live and study at Stirling.

 Can’t visit campus before you hit your decision deadline?
 Fortunately, you can also explore the University of Stirling without even getting out of your bed!
 Take a virtual tour of our beautiful campus to check out our amazing facilities, accommodation, the city of Stirling and more.